shree59/petclinic-custom/README.md

+# PetClinic Custom – Spring Boot Backend Project

+Developed and customized by **Shree Durga Bhavani Vankalapati** as a hands-on Spring Boot backend learning and experimentation project.

+This repository demonstrates my practical understanding of real-world Spring Boot application architecture using an industry-recognized reference application as a base.

+---

+## What I Did in This Project

+- Customized the Spring Boot application entry point
+- Added author documentation and project ownership notes
+- Studied and modified the Spring Boot startup lifecycle
+- Analyzed real-world layered architecture:
+  - Controllers
+  - Services
+  - Repositories
+- Used this project to understand how enterprise Spring applications are structured and initialized
+- Preparing further backend enhancements and REST API customizations

+---

+## Why I Used This Approach

+Instead of creating a small toy application, I intentionally chose a production-grade reference project to focus on:

+- Clean architecture
+- Industry best practices
+- Readable and maintainable code structure
+- How real backend teams organize Spring Boot applications

+This approach reflects how backend engineers typically learn and extend existing enterprise systems.

+---

+## Tech Stack

+- Java
+- Spring Boot
+- Spring MVC
+- Spring Data JPA
+- Maven
+- Embedded / External Database Support

+---

+## Attribution

+This project is based on the official **Spring PetClinic** sample application maintained by the Spring team.
+All original code is credited to the respective authors and is used here strictly for learning and extension purposes.
 # This repository is a fork of Spring PetClinic, used for learning and
 # experimentation with Spring Boot and backend development.